Prozis 100% Whey Prime Protein Supplement Analysis

 10.24g of Glycine for every 100g.

-It seems that Prozis Labs laboratories have really managed to reduce production costs, it is a pity that they have also sacrificed the quality of the protein.
+It seems that Prozis Labs laboratories have actually managed to reduce production costs, it is a pity that they have also sacrificed protein quality.

 |Cost Per Serving||€ 0.55||€ 0.49||€ 0.38|

 Looking at the price alone, we cannot say that it is a properly expensive protein.

 It costs 38 cents per beat in the 2kg version, that is, a low value.